pleme-io/akeyless-action/README.md

         echo "my_dynamic_secret: ${{ env.my_dynamic_secret }}"
 ```

-### Dynamic Secrets Examples
+### Dynamic Secrets Demos

-The key difference with dynamic secrets is the output value is typically a JSON object. there are two ways you can handle this
+The key difference with dynamic secrets is the output value is typically a JSON object. there are two ways you can handle this; *default* output or *parsed* outputs

+#### Default Output

 If you want those secrets as separate environment variables, there's one extra step to take.
 See the `KEY TAKEAWAY` section in the following example.